Momarka

-Momarka is a village in the municipality of Levanger in Trøndelag county, Norway.
+Momarka is a village in Levanger Municipality in Trøndelag county, Norway.
 It is located just south of the town of Levanger.
 The Nordlandsbanen railway line and the European route E6 highway both run through the village.

-Since 2002, Momarka has been considered a part of the town of Levanger urban area so separate population statistics are no longer tracked.
+The 0.52 km2 village had a population (2000) of 1,315 and a population density of 2528 PD/km2.
+Since 2000, the population and area data for this village area has not been separately tracked by Statistics Norway.